What Is a Quotation in Business? When to Send & What to Include

 For example:

-- A contractor visits a property and then sends a quote for $8,000
+• A contractor visits a property, checks the work, and then sends a quote for $8,000

-- A marketing agency reviews a brief and quotes $1,500 for a campaign
+• A marketing agency reviews a client brief and quotes $1,500 for a campaign

-- A freelancer receives a project description and sends a fixed price
+• A freelancer receives a project description and replies with one fixed price for the job

 How long is a quote valid for?